ganeti/ganeti/man/ganeti-os-interface.rst

 Currently (API version 20), only one parameter is supported:
 ``parameters``.
-This should validate the ``OSP_`` variables from the environment, and output diagnostic message in case the validation fails.
+This should validate the ``OSP_`` variables from the environment, and output diagnostic messages in case the validation fails.

 .. highlight:: sh